rgtoffolo/automating-aws-with-python/README.md

 Notifon currently has the following features:

-- Notify your Slack account when a Auto-scaling event ocucrs on your Application Load Balance
+- Notify your Slack account when a Auto-scaling event occurs on your Application Load Balance

 ## 03 - Videolyzer

-Videolyzer is a project uses an S3 upload events (MP4 files) to trigger a Lambda function that analyses the video using AWS-Rekognition
+Videolyzer is a project that uses an S3 upload events (MP4 files) to trigger a Lambda function that analyses the video using AWS-Rekognition

 ### features